 The ‘Super Drunk Law’

 Back in 2010, Michigan adopted a new drinking and driving law referred to as the “super drunk” law.
-The law states that if you were caught drinking and driving and your blood alcohol level was that of 0.17 or higher, you are “super drunk.”
-The punishment for a Super Drunk Driving, also known as OWI with a High BAC, can be much harsher than that of the DUI/OWI charge.
-The penalty for being convicted of the super drunk law is up to 180 days imprisonment.
+The law states that if you drink and drive with a bodily alcohol level f 0.17 or higher, you are “super drunk.”
+The punishment for a Super Drunk Driving, also known as OWI with a High BAC, can be much harsher than that of an ordinary DUI or OWI charge.
+The penalty for being convicted of a super drunk misdemeanor is up to 180 days imprisonment.
 This is almost twice the possible maximum sentence for a first offense OWI or DUI in Michigan.

-Recently Gov. Rick Snyder signed new legislation that would now allow local municipalities to enforce the super drunk law.
-Before this legislation took effect, police officers were not allowed to write citations for the super drunk law under their local ordinances because the city attorneys did not have the authority to prosecute such offenses where the punishment exceeded 93 days of incarceration.
+The governor of Michigan has signed legislation that would now allow local municipalities to enforce the super drunk laws.
+Before this legislation took effect, police officers were not allowed to write citations for super drunk driving violations under their local ordinances because the city attorneys did not have the authority to prosecute such offenses where the punishment exceeded 93 days of incarceration.
 Before this change in the law, a police officer may have been reluctant to charge OWI with a High BAC because the prosecution would be handled by a state prosecutor, as opposed to the local city attorney.
 If a misdemeanor is prosecuted by city or township lawyer, that local municipality gets a higher share of the revenue from the defendant’s conviction.

 Now with the city attorney having the ability to handle super drunk cases, the cases can proceed more quickly and the prosecutors will have more flexibility in terms of plea bargains.
-A portion of the fines collected would be given back to the municipality in which the offense took place.
-In some cases, if a person under investigation for Superdrunk Driving hires a lawyer on a pre-charge basis before a warrant is issued, the attorney may be able to persuade an officer to submit the case to a city attorney instead of a state prosecutor.
+A portion of the fines collected go back to the municipality in which the offense took place.
+In some cases, if a person under investigation for Super Drunk Driving hires a lawyer on a pre-charge basis before a warrant is issued, the attorney may be able to persuade an officer to submit the case to a city attorney instead of a state prosecutor.
 Although the charge may be the same, most city and township prosecutors are more reasonable and have more discretion that county and state prosecutors.

-If you are charged with the super drunk offense, fill out a Request for Information Form or call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800.
-The Defense Team has decades of experience handling and winning alcohol and drug-related driving felony and misdemeanor offenses.
-We will do whatever is necessary to explore and make the most out of any defense friendly evidence and we have extensive experience and a track record of success in attacking every part of a prosecutor’s case.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience handling and winning alcohol and drug-related driving felony and misdemeanor offenses.
+We will do whatever is necessary to explore and make the most out of any defense-oriented evidence.
+We have extensive experience and a track record of success in attacking every part of a prosecutor’s case.
 Even when a compromise resolution is in your best interest, we give you the best chance of an optimal resolution because of our reputation as effective trial lawyers.